Skip to content

 This could mean moving from Basic or Bronze Hospital Cover to Silver or Gold Hospital Cover.

-A couple over 50 earning under $186,000 a year
+A couple over 50 earning less than $194,000 a year

-Nancy and Mark are a couple.
+Nancy and Mark are a couple living together.
 Nancy is 55 and Mark is 58.
-Nancy earns $90,000 a year and Marks earns $75,000 per year.
+Nancy earns $90,000 a year and Mark earns $75,000 per year.

-They are considering taking out private health insurance because Nancy is a surfer and thinks she will eventually need a hip reconstruction or replacement.
+They are considering taking out Private Health Insurance because Nancy is a surfer and thinks she will eventually need a hip reconstruction or replacement.
 She is concerned about waiting for years if she relies on the public health system.
 Mark’s father had a triple bypass in his early 60s and Mark is concerned about developing heart issues.

-A couple over 50 earning over $186,000 a year
+A couple over 50 earning more than $194,000 a year

 – Cataracts